themesberg/flowbite-svelte/src/routes/docs/pages/customization.md

 </script>
 ```

-Now you can use the custom button component in your project by adding the following code:
+Use the custom button component in your project by adding the following code:

 ```
 <MyButton>My New Button</MyButton>
 ```

-With these steps, you can now customize and use your own button component globally based on Flowbite-Svelte.
+With these steps, you can customize and use your own button component globally based on Flowbite-Svelte.
 Feel free to modify the styles and properties of the component according to your requirements.